DS-100/textbook/notebooks/ch18/hyp_regression.md

 ## Summary

-In this section, we highlight two different types of bootstrapping techniques used in a linear regression setting.
+In this section, we highlight bootstrapping techniques used in a linear regression setting.

-In general, method 1 is more commonly used for bootstrapping.
-This method if often more robust because it makes less assumptions; for example, if an incorrect model is fitted, this method will still yield an appropriate sampling distribution of the parameter of interest.
+In general, bootstrapping the observations is more commonly used for bootstrapping.
+This method is often more robust than other techniques because it makes less underlying assumptions; for example, if an incorrect model is fitted, this method will still yield an appropriate sampling distribution of the parameter of interest.

-We use method 2 when we would like the treat X as fixed.
-Note that this method makes additional assumptions about the errors and form of the model.
-This method is more efficient if the correct model has been fitted.
+We also highlight an alternative method, which has several disadvantages.
+Bootstrapping the residuals can be used when we would like the treat our observations $X$ as fixed.
+Note that this method should be used with caution because it makes additional assumptions about the errors and form of the model.